A "Sour" Subject

 - Shared reading is an instructional strategy used by teachers as an interactive reading experience.
 Students join in or share the reading responsibilities on an enlarged text while guided and supported by an experienced reader or teacher.

-- After reading about citrus fruits, organize the students into small groups and have the groups work cooperatively to add more information to the Venn diagrams they began in the Interest Approach – Engagement.
+- After reading about citrus fruits, organize the students into small groups and have the groups work cooperatively to add more information to the Venn diagrams they began in the Engage section of this lesson.

 - Bring the students back together as a whole group and have them sit in a circle to participate in a Text, Talk, and Time discussion using their Venn diagrams and the Citrus Fruits Commodity Fact Sheet.
 To see a demonstration of this teaching strategy, watch the video, Analyzing Texts: Text, Talk, and Time.
 Refer to the reminders below to emphasize the rules of this strategy: